 Nicola has spent her career at Essex County Council in a variety of roles in and around Children’s Services, she is currently a Senior Policy and Strategy Advisor specialising in children’s social care and education policy.
 Being a school governor provides a useful opportunity to see how both national and local policy impacts in the real life environment.
 Outside of work Nicola enjoys practicing a variety of dance styles when she has time alongside looking after her baby daughter

 Lisa Hibbert ~ I have been a governor at Trinity Road Primary since 2016.
 My son left the school fully prepared for secondary school in July 2017.
 I was a teacher and a Senior Leader in three Primary Schools for 20 years and currently work within a helpline team advising teachers and senior leaders in their use of assessment tracking software so am always keen to discuss the school’s data with them!
-As the named safeguarding governor I liaise with Mrs Palmer and Mrs Gilbert evaluating their procedures and monitoring how they are helping ensure your children are safe at school.
+As the named safeguarding governor I liaise with the Deputy Head and Pastoral Support Worker evaluating their procedures and monitoring how they are helping ensure your children are safe at school.
 Having been responsible for teaching Computing earlier in my career I have a particular interest in developing my knowledge of esafety – our children are accessing more information and contacting so many more people than ever before – we need to be prepared to support them enjoy this safely.
 Away from work, I enjoy cycling and love a board game!
 As a family we bought a tent a couple of years ago so try to get away a few times during the summer – hoping for kind weather!

 Claire Styles ~ I stepped forward to become a Parent Governor because I'm passionate about helping the school succeed in everything it undertakes, for the betterment of the children's experience and learning.
 I have a son in Year 1 and another son who will start school in 2021.